MartijnC-dnd/MadMage_Startspeler/docs/adventuring-party/svenn.md

 The surviving dwarves told their tale.
 Our current leader [Dagnabbet Waybeard](https://forgottenrealms.fandom.com/wiki/Dagnabbet_Waybeard) feels sorrow for their tale and she wishes to seek justice and retribution for this once great clan.
 A decision has been made to send out a scouting party to see if there is an opportunity to re-take **Undermountain** and claim it for our home once again.
 I have been selected to join this party.

+Together with my fellow companions:
+- Hafle Battlehammer:
+>Male Dwarf Paladin
+Hafle has thick gray hair and dark gray eyes, and a thin nose.
+He wears a breastplate and wields a pike.
+Hafle is charming and generous.
+- Burgga Bronzebeard
+> Female Dwarf Fighter
+Burgga is tall, with matted brown hair and large brown eyes.
+She wears splint armor and wields a greataxe.
+Burgga seeks only fame and glory.
+- Agag Dotidotr
+> Female Dwarf Barbarian
+Agag is exceptionally beautiful, with braided white hair and brown eyes.
+She wears hide armor and wields a shortsword.
+Agag has an animal companion, a copper firedrake named Addolf.
+- Olaff Sigurdson
+Male Dwarf Ranger
+>Thidre is short and heavyset, with auburn hair and amber eyes.
+He wears leather armor and wields a flail.
+Thidre has a black eagle named Thorki.

 Blessed by my God and my clan I ventured to Waterdeep and deep into the **Undermountain**.
 Hoping to find:
 - The abandoned temple of Clangeddin Silverbeard